Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/welcome.md

 Use this feature to enable additional protection against ransomware attacks by making CloudBerry Backup detect suspicious encryption activity over files in your backup.

+> Ransomware protection is currently supported only for file backups.

 With this feature enabled, CloudBerry Backup performs a [full initial backup](https://www.cloudberrylab.com/blog/block-level-backup-and-full-backup-explained/) and uses heuristics to find out whether the byte structure of files in the backup has changed in subsequent backups because of encryption.

 If your files were already encrypted during the first processing of your backup, CloudBerry Backup will still be able to detect any changes in the encryption applied by subsequent backups.